-- Never wash tyres with a cylindrical jet.
+• Never wash tyres with a cylindrical jet.
 Even at large spraying distances and short cleaning times, visible and invisible damage can occur to the tyres.
-This may cause an accident. - Water, ice and salt on the brakes can reduce braking efficiency.
+This may cause an accident.

+Water, ice and salt on the brakes can reduce braking efficiency.
 Risk of accident.
 Directly after washing, avoid sudden and sharp braking.
-"Dry" the brakes by braking several times ⇒ page 202.
+Dry the brakes by braking several times ⇒ page 190, Braking capacity and braking distance.